 Question: Do you stretch hobby came like you do standard lead came?

 Yes you can stretch it gently before using it.
 Hobby came is normally used for edging small sun catchers and it’s easier to handle if stretched.
-This is the lead came stretcher I always use.
+This is the lead came stretcher I always use (paid link).

 Sometimes hobby came needs a few touches of glue around the perimeter along with the solder joints so that it holds to the edge.